wp-plugins/photos-box/readme.txt

 This section describes how to install the plugin and get it working. e.g.
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Activate the "Photos Box" plugin through the 'Plugins' menu in WordPress
+2. Activate the "Photo Box" plugin through the 'Plugins' menu in WordPress
 3. Go to edit gallery in media popup and choose type is "Photo Box".
 If any problem occurs, please read [Documents](http://photoboxone.com/documents).
 == Screenshots ==
-1. Photos Box - Manual
+1. Photo Box - Manual
-2. Photos Box - Setting
+2. Photo Box - Setting
 == Changelog ==
 = 1.1 =
 * Update core.